AmpersandJS/ampersand-router/README.md

 app.navigate("help/troubleshooting", {trigger: true, replace: true});
 ```

+### reload `router.reload()`

+Allows you to re-navigate to the same page.
+Re-runs the route handler
+for the current url.

 ### redirectTo `router.redirectTo(fragment)`

 Sometimes you want to be able to redirect to a different route in your application without adding an entry in the browser's history.
 RedirectTo is just a shorthand for calling [navigate](#ampersand-router-navigate) with both `trigger` and `replace` set to `true`.